The use of an llms.txt file and clear robots.txt guidelines

 What is an llms.txt file?

-The purpose of an llms.txt file
+What is the purpose of an llms.txt file?

 How llms.txt and robots.txt work together